Equity and Compliance

 - Genetic information

-Any employee or student who believes he/she has been discriminated against, or any employee or student who believes he/she witnesses discrimination (as outlined above), must contact the College’s Equity and Compliance Officer.
+Any employee or student who believes he/she has been discriminated against, or any employee or student who believes he/she witnesses discrimination (as outlined above), must contact the College’s Director of Equity and Compliance.

 If there is a circumstance related to discrimination or harassment, as listed above and that person is a victim or witnesses a situation in which someone is in danger, please call the

 Northeast State Police Department at 423.677.7927 (emergency cell).
 (In an immediate, dangerous situation, always call 9-1-1, first.)
-Then, contact the Equity and Compliance Officer.
+Then, contact the Director of Equity and Compliance.
 In this case, two investigations will be conducted – one by law enforcement and one by the College.

-The Equity and Compliance Officer (Title IX/EEO/AA Officer) will investigate all complaints made to the institution regarding discrimination and harassment.
+The Director of Equity and Compliance (Title IX/EEO/AA Officer) will investigate all complaints made to the institution regarding discrimination and harassment.

 TBR P-080: While this acronym may remind you of a Star Wars movie, this is actually one component of the

 Tennessee Board of Regents Policies and Guidelines Manual.
 P-080 outlines our College responsibilities when it comes to discrimination and harassment.
 All faculty, staff and students must be knowledgeable of this guideline.
 In addition, we must all cooperate in any College investigation.
 Each one of us must promptly report any complaint or conduct which might constitute harassment, whether received formally or informally.
 There could be disciplinary action for failure to report discrimination and harassment.